RowaydaMohamed/Micro_Google/README.md

 # 🔍 Vector Space Information Retrieval System

-> A comprehensive Search Engine and Indexing system implementing the Vector Space Model, Positional Indexing with PySpark, and Ranked Retrieval using Cosine Similarity.
+> A comprehensive Search Engine and Indexing system implementing the Vector Space Model, Positional Indexing with PySpark, and Ranked Retrieval using Cosine Similarity .

 ## 📌 Overview